actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_summarydata.md

     ]

-Subject Minute Epochs (for Custom Range)
+Subject Minute Epochs (between Custom Range)
 ---
 Returns minute epochs for a given subject between specified time range. `Start` and `stop` arguments are required.
 Minute epochs returned will be filtered where time stamp falls on or after the supplied `start` time and before or on the supplied `stop` time.